CCBatIIT/modelingworkshop2021/docs/index.md

 # Who?

 This workshop will introduce advanced undergraduate students, graduate students, and research scientists in chemistry, biology, and related fields to computational methods for modeling biological macromolecules.
 Workshop participants will mostly be from Vietnam, the United States of America, and Romania.
-The workshop will be primarily taught by David Minh with guest lectures from Laurentiu Spiridon and Soohaeng Yoo Willow.

 Up to 25 participants will join the workshop in person, including up to 10 students as part of a class at the Illinois Institute of Technology.
 An additional 25 students may participate online and receive support from the instructors.
 If the workshop is held entirely online due to COVID-19, there will be up to 50 total participants.

+Participants should have a laptop computer capable of running the virtual machine.

 # When?